During school holidays parents feel like taxi drivers and ATMs. Here are 10 ideas that will not break the bank and all happen in or near to Lane Cove.

 Mindarie Park Lane Cove North

 Mindarie Park Lane Cove North is Lane Cove’s newest park.
 ITC visited Mindarie Park to check out the park and see some of its brilliant features.
 This new inclusive playspace aligns with the Everyone Can Play in NSW guidelines to cater for all people, including disabled and able-bodied children and their Carers.
 Further information here.
+There is a coffee tent on school holiday mornings and on Saturday and Sunday.

 Some Other Ideas